Traditional English tea losing popularity in UK

 20 Questions | Spelling | Dictation

-British people are big tea drinkers.
-It is a tradition in Britain to drink tea for different occasions and reasons.
-People have it for breakfast, for when guests visit, and for tea breaks at work.
-People even "have a cuppa" when they talk about their personal problems.
-However, research from The Tea Group shows that herbal, fruit and other teas have become more popular than traditional English breakfast tea.
-Researchers conducted a survey of more than 2,000 tea lovers.
-Over half of people said their favourite tea was not the traditional variety.
-Over a fifth of people chose green tea as their favourite brew.
-Just over 20 per cent said Earl Grey was their number one.
+British people love tea.
+They drink it for different reasons – for breakfast, to give to guests, for tea breaks at work, and even when talking about their problems.
+New research shows that herbal, fruit and other teas are more popular than English breakfast tea.
+A survey of over 2,000 tea lovers showed less than half of people said they preferred traditional tea.
+Over a fifth of people said green tea was their favourite.

-Sales of traditional tea in the U.K. have been declining.
-Three years ago, a survey found that 54 per cent of Britons preferred English breakfast tea.
-The new research shows that breakfast tea is likely to continue to decline in popularity.
-The researchers found many other things about tea-drinking habits in the U.K. The biggest reason for drinking tea was to relax.
-A quarter of Britons drink up to 10 cups a day.
-Brits seem to love milky and sugary tea.
-Around 85 per cent of people who drink Earl Grey and English breakfast put milk in it.
-Nearly 45 per cent of people sweeten their tea with sugar.
-Amazingly, people with a sweet tooth put three teaspoons of sugar in their cup.
+Sales of traditional tea have fallen.
+The research shows this will continue.
+The researchers found many other things about tea-drinking in the UK.
+The biggest reason for drinking tea was to relax.
+A quarter of people drink up to 10 cups a day.
+British people love milky and sugary tea.
+Nearly 45 per cent of them sweeten their tea with sugar.
+People with a sweet tooth put three teaspoons of sugar in their tea.